All customer service enquiries/complaints/suggestions should be directed to the Club for the attention of:-

 • The Club continues to strive for wider access to matches by offering a broad range of ticket prices.

-• The Club will ensure that the most significant discounts are available to its junior supporters thereby encouraging its fans of the future.
+• The Club will ensure that the most significant discounts are available to its junior supporters thereby encouraging its fans of the future and their families.

-• The Club operates a scheme to enable supporters to pay for season tickets by instalment..
+• The Club operates a scheme to enable supporters to pay for season tickets by installment.

 • The Club's policy for restricted view seats is not to sell them unless specifically requested.
 If all other seats are sold, customers will be notified of the restriction before purchase.